mzattera/b2fJ/docs/index.md

 constants corresponding to native methods.
 Add a `case:` statement for you new native method and implement it there.

-  * In case the method is declared as `static`, `paramBase[0...n]` will contain the method parameters (as `STACKWORD`s; see the different macros availabe to convert this type into useful Java objects and vice-versa).
+  * In case the method is declared as `static`, `paramBase[0...n]` will contain the method parameters (as `STACKWORD`s; see the different macros available to convert this type into useful Java objects and vice-versa).

   * If the method is an instance method, `paramBase[0]` will contain a reference to the calling object (`this`) while the method parameters are stored in `paramBase[1...n]`.